ansible-collections/kubernetes.core/docs/kubernetes.core.kubectl_connection.rst

         # be aware that the command is executed as the user that started the container
         # and requrie python to be installed in the image
-        - name: Run a command in a pod
-          command: echo "Hello, World!"
+        - name: Run a command in a pod ansible.builtin.command: echo "Hello, World!"

-    # Run a command in a pod using local kebectl with inventory variables
+    - name: Run a command in a pod using local kebectl with inventory variables
     # Example inventory:
     # k8s:
     #   hosts: